philltran/message_private/README.md

 DEVELOPMENT AND TEST
 ------------------
+ * Pass Global Null value to Group view as 1st contextual filter and re-export.
  * Create og permissions and permission checking for private messages.
  * Message should not allowed create without a user or group.
  * Auto set the group in views code for group messages or provide warning.